cryptocoinjs/eckey/README.md

 eckey
 =====

-JavaScript component for Eliptical curve cryptography for crypto currencies such as Litecoin and Bitcoin.
+JavaScript component for Elliptical curve cryptography for crypto currencies such as Litecoin and Bitcoin.

-AMD/CommonJS compatible.

 See this article for more details: [bitcoin address](http://procbits.com/2013/08/27/generating-a-bitcoin-address-with-javascript).